rolancerlaux/README.md/README.md

 ---
 #### About me:

-- 💻 Currently working as a Physio @ MGS S.A.
 - 📚 Data Science and Machine Learning enthusiast
 - 🔭 Always looking to improve
 - ⚡ Fun fact: I was a parkour athlete!